ModelRisk (using Monte Carlo simulation)

 ModelRisk is offered in a variety of licensing options.
 It can be installed across a network with a limited number of seats, offering a cost-effective solution when you have many occasional users.
 It can be installed on a single computer too.
 ModelRisk licenses are also available for different durations, and a two-week demo license is available free-of-charge if you are unfamiliar with the product.

-ModelRisk offers a wide range of unique tools designed to help simplify model building.
-These tools can reduce a model to just a few cells, where a simple product would require perhaps thousands of cells to do the same calculation.
+ModelRisk offers a wide range of unique modelling tools designed to help simplify risk analysis model building.
+These risk management software tools can reduce a model to just a few cells, where a simple product would require perhaps thousands of cells to do the same calculation.
 This has the added benefit of making the models run thousands of times faster too!
 Examples are aggregate tools (determining the total of a random number of random variables), extreme value tools (what could be the largest value observed).

 Select a cell with a ModelRisk function, click the View Function icon, and ModelRisk will immediately open a visual display of precisely what that function is doing.
 Click on a help icon and the help file opens explaining the function in detail, navigating to one of over a 1000 subjects within the help file.
 Input an invalid value in a ModelRisk function and the function returns an explanation of the error.
 You can also use all of Excel’s auditing tools with ModelRisk functions.

-ModelRisk offers a unique method for displaying and sharing the results of your risk analysis.
+This Monte Carlo simulation software tool offers a unique method for displaying and sharing the results of your risk analysis spreadsheet models.
 Once a simulation run is complete, a separate application called the Results Viewer opens.
 This application shows lists the different random inputs and outputs of the model, and the different simulations that have been run (one typically runs multiple simulations to compare different possible options).

 This application shows lists the different random inputs and outputs of the model, and the different simulations that have been run (one typically runs multiple simulations to compare different possible options).